Skip to main content

 To compare a new version of a package against a previously scanned version, you can use the --diff-with parameter when scanning the new version.
 Both versions must be in the same Portal project and package.

-The following command will scan a new package version (1.1) and generate a report with differences between the new and the previously analyzed package version (1.0).
+The following command will scan a new package version (1.1) and generate a SAFE report with differences between the new and the previously analyzed package version (1.0).

 Pull the image from Docker Hub